Max Kepler Player Props: Twins vs. Cardinals

 - Kepler is hitting .232 with 11 doubles, 15 home runs and 22 walks.

-- In 32.5% of his games this season, Kepler has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in three contests.
+- In 32.1% of his games this year, Kepler has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.